 Majoring in Genetics and Plant Biology

 From oxygen to food to shelter to energy to shade, plants provide us with virtually everything we need to survive and to thrive.
 Genetics and Plant Biology (GPB) majors study the distribution and diversity of plant life from the sub-molecular to the organismal level.
-There is important work for those who want to unravel the mystery of genes, bring expertise to medical school, teach the next generation of biologists, or to devise ways to feed the world!
-The opportunities abound and await your discovery.
+There is momentous work to be done for those who want to unravel the mystery of genes, bring expertise to medical school, educate future biologists, or develop methods to feed the world!

 What will I study?